Henry Ford Health – Henry Ford Hospital Head & Neck Microvascular Surgery

-Overview: The Henry Ford Health System is an integrated health system with a 1300-person medical group and multiple affiliated hospitals in and around Detroit, Michigan.
+Overview: Henry Ford Health-Henry Ford Hospital Head & Neck Microvascular Surgery is an integrated health system with a 1300-person medical group and multiple affiliated hospitals in and around Detroit, Michigan.
 The head and neck cancer program is a quaternary care referral center for other systems in the greater Detroit area, throughout the state of Michigan, as well as northern Ohio and Canada.
 We see approximately 300-500 new head and neck patients annually.

 Our robust multidisciplinary team includes radiation oncologists, medical oncologists, neuroradiologists, head and neck pathologists, oral surgeons, nurse navigators, head and neck-specific speech pathologists, a cancer dietician, clinical trials nurse, and a dedicated head and neck oncology psychologist (Henry Ford is one of two programs in the country that has this position).
 All patients are evaluated by the cancer dietician, speech and language

 pathologist and oncology psychologist prior to treatment, weekly during treatment and post-treatment.

 We supplement our weekly multidisciplinary head and neck tumor board with a head and neck research meeting to discuss new clinical trials, current projects, future studies.
 There is a monthly thyroid tumor board, twice-monthly melanoma tumor board and monthly skull base conference.
 A molecular tumor board meets monthly.
 These all contribute to the rich and collaborative learning environment offered at Henry Ford.

 Objectives: Graduate with expertise in the multidisciplinary management of the head and neck cancer patient.
 This includes both surgical, non-surgical and adjunct care.
 Specific objectives for surgical management include:

 - Ablative surgery for head and neck tumors – mucosal, cutaneous, salivary